claitz/claits-ChatGPT-GUI/README.md

 - Run the container with `docker run -p 3001:3001 -p 5000:5000 --name claits-chatgpt-gui claits-chatgpt-gui`
 - Open `localhost:5000` in your browser

+You can set the environment variables in the `docker-compose.yml` file or editing your running stack.

 ### Manual

 - Install the frontend dependencies: `pnpm install`